China objects to Ladakh status, Indian border activities

-BEIJING (AP) — China on Tuesday called India’s designation of the region along their disputed border as a union territory an illegal move, and voiced new objections to infrastructure construction that seems to strengthen India’s position in the area.
+BEIJING (AP) — China on Tuesday called India’s designation of the region along their disputed border as a federal territory an illegal move, and voiced new objections to infrastructure construction that seems to strengthen India’s position in the area.

 Foreign ministry spokesperson Wang Wenbin also said reports of new Chinese military bases and other facilities being built on its side were “totally untrue and have ulterior motives.”

-Senior commanders agreed earlier this month not to add more troops along their fast-militarizing disputed border in the mountainous Ladakh region, but appear to have made no progress in disengaging their forces from the ongoing standoff as they had earlier committed to.
+Senior commanders agreed earlier this month not to add more troops along their fast-militarizing disputed border in the mountainous Ladakh region, but appear to have made no progress in disengaging their forces from the ongoing standoff as they had earlier pledged to do.

-It wasn’t clear on what basis China rejected India’s move last year to reconstitute Ladakh as a union territory separate from Jammu and Kashmir, or why it considered that illegal.
-However, that was likely due to the ongoing conflict over the Line of Actual Control that runs through part of the high mountain desert territory.
+It wasn’t clear on what basis China rejected India’s move last year to reconstitute Ladakh as a federal territory separate from Jammu and Kashmir, or why it considered that illegal.
+It was likely due to the ongoing conflict over the Line of Actual Control that runs through part of the high desert territory.

 “China does not recognize the so-called Ladakh central government region illegally established by India,” Wang told reporters at a daily briefing, saying any new construction violated a pledge by the leaders of both sides.
 “We are also opposed to infrastructure construction aimed at military acquisition and control in the disputed border areas.”

-Wang said China’s border defense forces operate on their side of the Line of Actual Control and “strictly abide by the relevant agreements.”
+Wang said China’s border defense forces operate on their side of the Line of Actual Control, or LAC, and “strictly abide by the relevant agreements.”
 China “is committed to maintaining peace and stability in the border areas between China and India, and firmly upholds national territorial sovereignty and security,” he said.

 Wang did not address reports that China is increasing the building of roads and other infrastructure along its side of the border.